projectcapsule/capsule/docs/operator/use-cases/custom-resources.md

 With the above example, Capsule is leaving the tenant owner to create namespaced custom resources.

-> Nota bene: a tenant owner having the admin scope on its namespaces only, does not have the permission to create Custom Resources Definitions (CRDs) because this requires a cluster admin permission level.
+> Take Note: a tenant owner having the admin scope on its namespaces only, does not have the permission to create Custom Resources Definitions (CRDs) because this requires a cluster admin permission level.
 Only Bill, the cluster admin, can create CRDs.
 This is a known limitation of any multi-tenancy environment based on a single Kubernetes cluster.

 # What’s next
 See how Bill, the cluster admin, can set taints on the Alice's namespaces.
 [Taint namespaces](./taint-namespaces.md).